hmcts/rd-professional-api/README.md

 * export POSTGRES_USERNAME=dbrefdata
 * export POSTGRES_PASSWORD=<The database password.
 Please check with the dev team for more information.>
+* export client-secret=<The actual client-secret.
+Please check with the dev team for more information.>
+* export totp_secret=<The actual totp_secret.
+Please check with the dev team for more information.>
-* export S2S_SECRET=<The actual s2s secret.
+* export key=<The actual key.
 Please check with the dev team for more information.>

 ### Running the application